 Jubii Europe N.V. ("Jubii Europe" or the "Company") endorses the importance of good corporate governance, which is understood to include honest and transparent acting on the part of the management, correct supervision of the Company's corporate governance and accepting responsibility for the supervision carried out.
 This section of the Company's annual report provides an outline of its corporate governance structure.
-Jubii Europe applies the Dutch Corporate Governance Code to most points.
-The Dutch Corporate Governance Code can be found at www.commissiecorporategovernance.nl.
-Deviations are specifically discussed and explained in the subsection entitled "Deviations from the Dutch Corporate Governance Code" below.
+Dutch listed companies will need to apply the Dutch Corporate Governance Code 2016 for financial years that started on or after 1 January 2017.
+Since's Jubii's financial year 2016/2017 started on 1 October 2016 it still applied the Dutch Corporate Governance Code 2008.
+The Dutch Corporate Governance Code 2008 can be found at www.commissiecorporategovernance.nl.
+Jubii Europe applied to the code to most points, where it deviated from the code these deviations are specifically discussed and explained in the subsection entitled "Deviations from the Dutch Corporate Governance Code" below.